Quasi-Experimental Evidence on the Effects of Expanding Cash Welfare (joint with Matthew Freedman) [Journal of Policy

 The Effects of Universal Free Lunch Provision on Student Achievement: Evidence from South Korea (job market paper)

 This paper examines the impact of the Universal Free Lunch Program (UFLP) on student achievement in South Korea.
 I leverage the staggered rollout of the UFLP across South Korean provinces and employ difference-in-differences strategies to estimate the causal effects of the program.
 Taking advantage of rich school-level data, I find that providing free lunch to all students leads to improvements in academic achievement on average.
 I also test for heterogeneous effects and find that the benefits of the UFLP exhibit universally across different baseline participation in the means-tested lunch subsidy.
 After exploring numerous potential mechanisms including changes in school lunch participation, I find suggestive evidence of the increased participation in and expenditures on the after-school programs that are not free.
 These results suggest that parents used the saved lunch fees for educational investment and highlight the importance of mental accounting.

-Presented at: Association for Mentoring & Inclusion in Economics (AMIE) 1st Workshop in Applied Microeconomics (2021), Western Economic Association International (WEAI) March Virtual international conference (2021), WEAI Virtual 96th Annual Conference (2021), Southern Economic Association 91th Annual Meeting (2021, scheduled), North East Universities Development Consortium (2021, scheduled)
+Presented at: Association for Mentoring & Inclusion in Economics (AMIE) 1st Workshop in Applied Microeconomics (2021), Western Economic Association International (WEAI) March Virtual international conference (2021), WEAI Virtual 96th Annual Conference (2021), Southern Economic Association 91th Annual Meeting (2021), North East Universities Development Consortium (2021)

 The Effects of Old-Age Pension Receipt on Elderly Employment and Health: Evidence from South Korea